manutaitrmn/EFREI_ST2VAS_Project/README.md

 # Prometheus
 Prometheus is enabled during the installation of the K8s cluster.
-Then this manifests is applied to expose the solution.
+This manifest is automatically applied to expose the web application.
 ```yaml
 apiVersion: v1
 kind: Service